Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/MassProvisioning/README.md

 This sample demonstrates how to use the SDK in a mass provisioning process.

-It permits also to understand how to login and use SDK API which are asynchornous in a synchronous way?
+It permits also to understand how to login and use SDK API which are asynchornous in a synchronous way.

 This scenario is used in this sample: